 Video loop commissioned for the exhibition "What's Up, Novalis?" at the Jena Stadtspeicher, Jena, Germany.
 This video piece was a reflection on the dream-like state induced by the modern social environment, wherein personal and professional spheres blend together and the neverending incoming stream of information becomes a blur.

 Audio Installation, E-Werk Weimar water tower, commissioned as part of Kunstfest Weimar 2014.
 This monologue-format audio installation took place at an abandoned cooling tower in Weimar, Germany.
 Combining German and English text, the piece dealt with spaces between –- between use & disuse, theater & installation, architecture & character, madness & sanity, relevant past & useful present.

 Public performance w/ "speaking suitcase", Weimar Altstadt & Hauptbahnhof.
 The performance, a dialogue between the artist and her trapped voice, combined English and German text, and dealt with the frustration of dislocation and foreign-ness in the context of Weimar's rich history.

 Public installation in the Weimar Stadtarchiv, presented as part of the 20th anniversary of the Bauhaus University's Art & Design Faculty.
 The work considered hair as a substance of memory, and one which is wildly transformed by context.
-At the same time, the work consciously highlighting the artist's status as a tourist, voyeur and cultural collector in Weimar's richly-preserved Altstadt area.
+At the same time, the work consciously highlights the artist's role as a tourist, voyeur and cultural collector in Weimar's richly-preserved Altstadt area.

 This five-minute video monologue dealt with issues of constructed vs. innate identity, using the "inner scream" as a format.
 Screened at the Bauhaus-Universität.